haroldlinke/pyMobaLedLib/README.md

 Known issues:
 - test pattern - goto mode support not implemented yet
+- main textbox and pictures are not visible yet
 - Patterngenerator access to ARDUINO not fully tested yet
+- a lot of  GUI issues need to be solevd and updated - functionality was first priority for this beta
+- performance of pattern testing is low - will be improved in a later version

 V3.1.0.001 -  7.4.2022 - HL